 Andie MacDowell: Why is my grey hair an issue and George Clooney’s isn’t?

-'Maid' star Andie MacDowell debuted a new natural look at a red carpet event earlier this year, but she thinks it’s time Hollywood reevaluates how ageing stars are treated… regardless of gender.
+'Maid' star Andie MacDowell debuted a new natural look at a red carpet event last year, but she thinks it’s time Hollywood reevaluates how ageing stars are treated… regardless of gender.

-Red carpet fashion returned earlier this year with things hitting a crescendo at the Cannes Film Festival.
-An event oozing in glamour, there was plenty to fawn over.
-But while most eyes were busy assessing the style stakes, ours were focused on Andie MacDowell’s new salt and pepper hairdo.
+Red carpet fashion has been serving major Hollywood glamour since lockdown lifted, with things hitting a crescendo at the Cannes Film Festival back in May.
+An event oozing in glamour, there was plenty to fawn over, but while most eyes were busy assessing the style stakes, ours were focused on Andie MacDowell’s gorgeous salt and pepper locks.

 Long been revered for her luscious locks, the actress has been the face of L’Oréal Paris for 30+ years so safe to say she’s influenced more than a few beauty looks over the years.
 But while the greys aren’t necessarily new, her decision to embrace them is.
 Speaking to Vogue about the move to “make silver her calling card”, MacDowell said that she made the transition because it just felt more her.

 50 shades of salt and pepper